jidongxiao/CSCI1200-DataStructures/lectures/20_trees_III/README.md

 - What is the best/average/worst-case running time of this algorithm?
 What is the best/average/worst-case memory usage of this algorithm?
 Give a specific example tree that illustrates each case.

+- Run [this bfs_main.cpp program](bfs_main.cpp) to test the above function.

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/level_order/index.html) to understand how this works.

 ## 20.5 Height and Height Calculation Algorithm